maxsky/openconnect-gui/README.md

 This client is in beta testing phase.
 It cannot be assumed to provide the required security.

-Look to [OpenConnect-GUI](http://openconnect.github.io/openconnect-gui/) project webpage for detailed description, screen shots and other related projects.
+Look to [OpenConnect-GUI](https://gui.openconnect-vpn.net/) project pages for detailed description, screen shots and other related projects.

 ## Supported Platforms
 - Microsoft Windows 7 and newer